NetComposer/nksip/doc/guide/concepts.md

 When starting a SipApp, you must supply a **callback Erlang module** for it.
 There is a number of [callback functions this module can implement](../reference/callback_functions.md).
 Each of them has an default behaviour, so all of them are optional.

+You start a SipApp calling [`nksip:start/4`](../../src/nksip.erl).
+Any erlang term can be used as a name, but NkSIP will generate an atom as _internal name_ for the SipApp.
+In most API calls you can use any of them.

-Under the hood, the SipApp is a standard _gen_server_ erlang process, and you can use it with standard functions like `gen_server:call/3`, etc.
+Under the hood, the SipApp is a standard _gen_server_ erlang process, and you can use it with standard functions like `gen_server:call/3`, etc. The internal name is also the registered name for this process.

 ## Requests and responses